Therapeutic Radiology Overview

 the treatment of cancer and other diseases with radiation.
 Oncology is the branch

-of medicine concerned with the diagnosis and treatment of cancer.
+of medicine that focuses on diagnosing and treating cancer.
 Radiation in many forms

 is used to kill the cancer cells by preventing them from multiplying.
 Therapeutic

-Therapeutic radiology was developed just a few years after the discovery of X-rays
+Therapeutic radiology was developed just a few years after X-rays were discovered

-in 1895 and the discovery of radium in 1898.
-The first cure of cancer by radiation
+in 1895 and radium in 1898.
+The first cure of cancer by radiation was reported in

-was reported in 1899.
-This involved a case of skin cancer.
-Radiation oncology became
+1899.
+It involved a case of skin cancer.
+Radiation oncology became a medical specialty

-Therapeutic radiology treatment may be used alone, or in conjunction with other types
+Therapeutic radiology treatment may be used alone, or along with other types of treatment.

 on the type of cancer, location of the tumor, and sensitivity of the surrounding tissue.

-Although each facility may have specific practices in place, generally, radiation
+Although each treatment facility may have specific practices in place, radiation oncology

-the patient will be in for each treatment.
-This is done with the aid of molds, headrests,
+you will be in for each treatment.
+This is done with the help of molds, headrests,

 or other devices.
-Sometimes, the area on the body to be treated will be marked to
+Sometimes the team will mark the area on the body to be treated.

-make sure the radiation will be given in the exact area.
-In addition, special shields
+This will help make sure the radiation will be given in the exact area.
+They may also

 type of treatment.